utkarsh006/Eazy-Android/Articles/9_Layout_and_their_types.md

 <br>

 - ##  ListView: ListView is a view group that displays a list of scrollable items.
 ListView as the name suggests, displays items in list format that can be scrolled.
-All the items to be displayed are pre-loaded even if item is not visible on screen due to screen size unlike RecyclerView wherein only the items that are visible on user screen at a time ,are fetched.
+All the items to be displayed are pre-loaded even if item is not visible on screen due to screen size unlike RecyclerView wherein only the items that are visible on user screen at a time , are fetched.
 <br>
 <pre>